A Slice Of The Awesome Acerola

-Small amounts of potassium, magnesium, and folate are also present which helps in cardiovascular and bone strength.
+Small amounts of potassium, magnesium, and folate are also present, helping in cardiovascular and bone strength.
 Folate is especially good for fetal development.

 An important point to note is that Acerola loses its Vitamin C content as it ripens and it ripens real fast.
-This is why it is suggested that we grow our own acerola and/or freeze them immediately after picking up.
-The berries i.e the raw, fresh fruit is the best way to eat acerola but since the fruit decays within five days, many supplements are also available.
+This is why it is suggested that we grow our own Acerola and freeze them immediately after picking them up.
+The berries, i.e., the raw, fresh fruit, are the best way to eat Acerola, but many supplements are also available since the fruit decays within five days.

 - Pregnant women are advised to consult their doctor before eating acerola in any dosage.